 - Expedited Hearing – medical treatment or temporary disability disputes

 - Status conference – any issue not ready for trial

 Each of these hearings has a special purpose in the workers’ compensation system.

 In this article, our California personal injury lawyers will explain:

-- 5. Filling out the pretrial conference statement
+- 5. What is the pretrial conference statement?

-- Using a mandatory settlement conference to obtain a fair result
+- 6. How do I use a mandatory settlement conference to obtain a fair result?

-A mandatory settlement conference is one of several types of hearings that can be requested by an injured worker or insurance company.
-It is held to resolve disputes between the parties or, if the dispute is not resolved, to set the case for trial.
+A mandatory settlement conference is one of several types of hearings that can be requested by you or an insurance company.
+It is held to resolve disputes between you and the insurance company or, if the dispute is not resolved, to set the case for trial.